Welcome to the webpage of the Roman Catholic Church of St Vincent de Paul, Osterley

 IF YOU REQUIRE ASSISTANCE YOU MAY PHONE OR EMAIL AS THE PARISH OFFICE IS CURRENTLY CLOSED TO THE PUBLIC.
 THANK YOU.

-MASSES AND TIMES FOR PRIVATE PRAYER WILL CONTINUE AS ADVERTISED IN A COVID SECURE WAY DURING THE LOCKDOWN ANNOUNCED ON 4TH JANUARY 2021
+MASSES AND TIMES FOR PRIVATE PRAYER CONTINUE AS ADVERTISED, IN A COVID SECURE WAY.

 Parishioners may book two Sunday masses for their household (which includes single households) per calendar month.

 In addition, parishioners may book any Sunday mass the day before it takes place if there are places available.
 Please do check as there are often seats available on Saturdays for the following Sunday.